Rights of persons with disabilities

 © picture-alliance/Design Pics

-The adoption of the UN Convention on the Rights of Persons with Disabilities means that there is now a human rights convention giving most of the estimated 600 million people in the world with physical or mental disabilities codified rights for the first time.
-This universal Convention is intended to help people with disabilities enjoy equal opportunities and participate fully in social, economic, political and cultural life.
-It is not about introducing new rights for disabled people, but rather about protecting them from all forms of discrimination.
+The adoption of the UN Convention on the Rights of Persons with Disabilities means that there is now a human rights convention giving most of the estimated one billion people in the world with physical or mental disabilities better access to their codified rights.
+This universal Convention is intended to help people with disabilities enjoy a self-determined life and equal opportunities, and to participate fully in social, economic, political and cultural life.
+Its aim is to protect people with disabilities from all forms of discrimination and any “handicaps” created by society.

 Based on central provisions of the Universal Declaration of Human Rights and on all subsequent UN human rights agreements, the Convention spells out and elucidates universally valid human rights from the viewpoint of people with disabilities.
 In this way the now outdated principle of welfare is replaced by a recognition of disability as part of human diversity.